 These four companions have been on the road throughout Europe for five years.
 Their great complicity blossoms in their music, in which the ensemble is greater than the sum of it's parts.
 With a balance of great finesse, they push their limits to deepen their sound universe.

 Throughout, there are dramatic shifts in sound also, due in large part to Campiche’s motivations for her music.
 Her musical language is drawn from her generation's most urgent concerns; stockpiles of radioactive waste, the media’s incessant flow of news, and identity in a digital world.
 Taken as a whole, these themes infuse her music with a determined yet urgent fragility that is as compelling as it is reflective.

-- 2nd album under production - release for November 2022 on ENJA Records
+- 2nd album under production - release on the 4th of November 2022 on ENJA Records - pre-sale here

 Baroque ensemble & Julie Campiche Quartet

 The baroque ensemble Capelle Jenensis met the Julie Campiche Quartet for a spectacular concert in Jena on November 2019.
 The resulting concert/journey begins with baroque yet culminates in jazz.
 There are unexpected lyrical interludes along the way!

 This project won 1st prize at the Nacht Klang of Musikfest Erzgebirge and the radio Deutschlandfunk Kultur will produce an album with this music.